 A hit policy for single hit decision tables with overlapping decision rules: under this policy the match is used that has the highest output priority.
-Output priorities are specified in an ordered list of values.
+Output priorities are specified in an homogeneous horizontal contexts (with no result cells) with the names appearing just once at the top of the list, like a relational table.